tyler-cromwell/SDP/README.md

 A simple workaround we applied was to prefix resource names & ids with the name of the stack.

 7. **AWS Resource names have a character limit.**

+8. CloudFormation stacks cannot be created without at least 1 resource defined.
+Our solution is to track/store the template in the database.
+On submission of an a resource creation form, check if a resource exists, and if not we create the stack, otherwise we update the stack.
+However, **there is currently no logic that waits for the stack to finish creating/updating**.

+## Last updated: 5/1/2020